MarwaAbuEssa/sendbird-javascript-doc/README.md

 ### Add the SDK File to Your Project
 After downloading the `SendBird JavaScript SDK` JavaScript file, add it to your Project Classpath (`generally the libs directory`).

-Then include the JaveScript file on your page:
+Then include the JavaScript file on your page:
 ```javascript
 <script src="lib/SendBird.min.js"></script>
 ```